F0rzend/F0rzend/README.md

 <h1>F0rzend</h1>

 Hi, I'm Kostya, a Python Developer 🚀 from Belarus, I'm currently working on close projects.
 But you can take a look at my <a href="https://github.com/F0rzend/aiogram_broadcaster">aiogram_broadcaster<a> library.

+If you know Russian, you can also read about me in <a href="https://t.me/forzend">my telegram channel</a>

 I develop telegram bots during school break, btw 😅